Y-Sulphuris/JNIDirect/README.md

 # JNIDirect
-Direct JNI calls without overhead (HotSpot only)
+Direct native methods calls without JNI overhead (HotSpot only)

 **Project currently in early development stage (tested only on GCC win64, java 8, not stable)**<br>
 ARM support will be added a bit later<br>